-- Making a texture distinct from the rest of the textures within the composition; - arranging an element to where it can be seen immediately; - designating a color scheme in a way that It leads attention to a certain portion within the composition; - playing with the sizes of lines; - manipulating tonal value dark and light element on the subject.
+- Making a texture distinct from the rest of the textures within the composition. - arranging an element to where it can be seen immediately. - designating a color scheme in a way that leads attention to a certain portion within the composition. - playing with the sizes of lines. - manipulating tonal value dark and light element on the subject.

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with EMPHASIS.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with EMPHASIS.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of EMPHASIS; Exploring and expressing consciousness towards the idea of EMPHASIS as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of EMPHASIS; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of EMPHASIS; Exploring and expressing consciousness towards the idea of EMPHASIS as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of EMPHASIS; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?